Past Due Balances

 What to Do

-Balance may be paid through your Student Account Center or by mail.
+Account balances may be paid through your Student Account Center, in person at the Cashier's office, or mailed.
 See the Cashier's Office for complete payment method details.

-If you are not able to pay the past due in full, you may sign a payment agreement form with the Student Financial Services to make monthly payments.
-This will help keep your account from going to a 3rd party collection.
+If you are not able to pay the delinquent amount in full, you may reach out to Student Financial Services and enter into a payment agreement to make monthly payments.
+This is encouraged and may prevent your account from being submitted to a 3rd party collection agency.

 Collections

-University policy requires that accounts which remain unpaid to be reported to a collection agency specializing in debt owed to colleges and universities.
-Collection agency fees of up to 30% of the original balance owed will be incurred if that becomes necessary.
-Once the account has been placed with the collection agency, we are under contract with them and we cannot accept payment directly from the student, faculty, or staff member, nor can we waive any part of the additional fees added by the agency.
+University policy FO-SFS-02 requires delinquent accounts that remain unpaid, to be submitted to a third-party collection agency specializing in debt owed to colleges and universities.
+Submitted accounts may incur additional fees of up to 30% of the outstanding balance.
+Once accounts are submitted to a collection agency, SHSU cannot accept payment directly from the student, faculty, or staff member, nor can we waive any part of the additional fees.

 How to Avoid